engineervix/provisioner/README.md

    Make sure to:
    - Add your Hetzner Cloud API token
-   - Specify the correct paths to your SSH keys
+   - Specify the correct path to your Public SSH key
    - Set your preferred server name and location

    **Security Note**: By default, SSH access is not restricted by IP address since the assumption is that most users have dynamic IPs.
 The configuration relies on: